My rating: 4 of 5 stars

 Can one of the strangest and most profound short stories ever written really be reduced to Hawthorne’s strained relationship with his Uncle Robert?
 Any gentle boy on earth can feel misunderstood by his enterprising uncle, but only one wrote “Rappaccini’s Daughter,” the source of whose mystery may be elsewhere than in mundane familial discord.

-But this mismatch between the universalizing force of the work and the tedious particulars of the life is only a small part of the broader problem to which Hawthorne’s own anguish and ambivalence and ambiguity about his literary vocation bear such rueful witness: art is out of place in modernity—an illicit and impenetrable red letter in the gray gloom—uncompensated by its system of values and inexplicable by its methods of comprehension.
+But this mismatch between the universalizing force of the work and the tedious particulars of the life is only a small part of the broader problem to which Hawthorne’s own anguish and ambivalence about his literary vocation bear witness: art is out of place in modernity—an illicit and impenetrable red letter in the gray gloom—uncompensated by its system of values and inexplicable by its methods of comprehension.

 It would be a mistake, though, to dismiss biography so hastily.
 Wineapple reports that when Hawthorne was in England during his consular appointment in the Pierce administration, he made a literary pilgrimage: